-Bored of protective hairstyles?
-Want to spice up your life (and your natural hair)?
+Need an alternative to protective hairstyles?
 Well, there’s no need to stay stuck in a beauty rut any longer, because there are tonnes of low manipulation hairstyles you can try.
+Ponytails, heat-free curls, flat twist styles and updos are all great examples of low manipulation styles you can try.

 ’90s hairstyles are having a major moment right now and leaving two single strands of hair loose has to be the ultimate defining ’90s style.